What does JROTC offer?

 - JROTC teaches self-discipline, confidence, and pride in a job well done.

 JROTC IS NOT a recruiting station.
 The mission of the program is to motivate young people to become better citizens.
 The purpose of the program is to instill the values of citizenship, service to community, personal responsibility, and a sense of accomplishment.
 JROTC students are the leaders of tomorrow.
 Students are taught the importance of a high school diploma and further education for a successful future.
 JROTC teaches life skills, career opportunities, writing resumes, and preparation for job interviews.

 1. High School Transition Assistance

 The teenage years are one of the most difficult times in life.
-It's a time of exploring, a time of challenging the old rules and relationships, and therefore a time of great uncertainty.
+It's a time of exploring, a time of challenging the old rules and relationships, and therefore, a time of great uncertainty.
 JROTC provides a haven outside of family that students can depend on and feel at home with.
 It instills ethics and morals they can stand on and grow from.
-JROTC provides structure they are searching for; the rules and discipline they can accept; goals they are willing to pursue; interest that engage their minds, body and spirits; and all the support they need from both instructors and peers.
+JROTC provides a structure they are searching for; the rules and discipline they can accept; goals they are willing to pursue; interests that engage their minds, body and spirits; and all the support they need from both instructors and peers.
 The mastering of leadership techniques instills a quiet confidence that comes from knowing what they are capable of, and the character to do what it takes to accomplish their goals.

 2. College Assistance

 The JROTC program is recognized by colleges and perspective employers for its leadership building program.
 College applications give JROTC experience the same credit as an Eagle Scout award.
 Employers choose JROTC students over other applicants because of their dependability, integrity, leadership, and dependability.
 Military scholarships are worth up to $80,000.
 JROTC students have received regular college scholarships for marksmanship.
 The program can assist with much more than mere money; it provides students with the discipline and maturity skills needed to be successful in life.